awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 {
    "tags":{
-      "Stack":"Test"
+      "key1":"value1"
    }
 }
 ```

-Alternatively, you can send a PUT request to the appropriate resource URI and include the `tags` parameter and values in the body of the request\.
-For example, the following request adds a `Stack` tag key with a `Test` tag value to the specified campaign:
+Alternatively, you can send a PUT request to the appropriate resource URI and include the `tags` parameter and values in the body of the request, as shown in the following example\.

 ```
 PUT /v1/apps/application-id/campaigns/campaign-id HTTP/1.1